jakesylvestre/site/_posts/commands/2013-01-06-ShutdownLinux.md

 Don't panic.

-A) "shutdown -c"
+A) `shutdown -c`

-B) Get the pid of the shutdown command using "ps | grep shutdown".
-Kill the process using "kill pid"
+B) Get the pid of the shutdown command using `ps | grep shutdown`.
+Kill the process using `kill pid`

-C) "killall shutdown"
+C) `killall shutdown`

 NOTE: This works best if you've set a decent time interval before the shutdown.
-If you set it to "now", don't bother.
+If you set it to `now`, don't bother.

 ## So, what exactly happens during the shutdown?